borislavvv00/PatersonsWorms/README.md

 # PatersonsWorms

-This is a two dimentional turing machine.
+This is a two dimensional turing machine.
 Contains grid of dots each of which can be conected with it's six nearby dots.
 On this grid are placed worms.
 Each worm moves from dot to her nearby dot and makes path between the dots.
 If a worm is on a dot which is connected with all it's nearby dots, the worm dies.